kazurayam/JustifyInKatalonStudio/README.md

 ## What `TC1` does

-[`TC1`](Scripts/TC1/Script1558066108685.groovy) is a bit long code but essentially it is simple.
+[`TC1`](Scripts/TC1/Script1558066108685.groovy) is a bit lengthy code.
+But it is  essentially simple.
 It reads a JSON Schema from file, reads a JSON data from file, parse it and apply schema.
 It prints the data in 2 formats (custom format and pretty-print format).
 If any problem against schema found, report it.
 The core part is as follows:
 ```
 Path projectDir = Paths.get(RunConfiguration.getProjectDir())
 Path credSchemaPath = projectDir.resolve('Include').resolve('resources').resolve('credential-schema.json')